 Discretionary hours refer to those periods when you have no formal engagement.
 The ten or twenty minutes we spend commuting, staring at our smartphone, or engaging in water cooler chitchat.
 If you used only eighty percent of your discretionary hours to learn a skill, you can make the most of your talent without being confined to a classroom.

-Whatever your thoughts on talent, we can all agree that it takes time and effort to develop it.
+Whatever you think of talent, we can all agree that it takes time and effort to develop it.
 Will Smith famously said: “Talent you have naturally.
 Skill is only developed by hours and hours and hours of beating on your craft.”

 Talented is one thing, but devoting time to working on it is quite another.
 Bill Gates excelled at programming, yet he spends an unspeakable amount of time in his local computer lab improving his skills.
 Talent alone will only take you so far.
 Thus, it is your duty to refine your innate talents and develop them into skills.